 Repeat the above steps for any other courses you’d like to sell as part of this subscription.

 Congratulations!
-You are now accepting recurring course payments – revenue you can count on!
+You are now ready to accept recurring course payments – revenue you can count on!

 Browse to the location of the woothemes-sensei.zip file that you just downloaded.